-Don’t spoil the looks when you remodel your home (from 1959)
+Don’t spoil the looks when you remodel your 1950s home: Advice from 1959

 Whether you’re remodeling or building, follow a simple, straightforward style.
 Your house will look better and cost less.